nn1900/baseline/README.md

 Usage: baseline <command> [options]

 Commands:
-  init  init the baselines of configured databases up    migrate the configured databases up from the baselines
+  init     init the baselines of configured databases up       migrate the configured databases up from the baselines backup   backup the configured databases restore  restore the specified configured database

 Options:
-  --config, -c  the database configurations to use with baseline --force, -f   used with init command, force init if a baseline already exists --log-level   logging level: verbose (default), debug, info, warn, error --help        show help information
+  --config, -c      the database configurations to use with baseline --database, -d    the target database to use with the command --force, -f       used with init command, force init if baseline exists --production, -p  use production config (`.baselinerc.production`) --log-level       logging level: verbose (default), debug, info, warn, error --output, -o      the output path of the database backup --output-file     the output file name of the database backup --input, -i       input backup file used for database restore --drop-database   drop database before restore                       [boolean] --help            show help information
   --version         Show version number

 Copyright 2015, MIT licensed.
 ```